mrcode86/SimpleQueue.NET/SimpleQueue.RabbitMQ/Readme.md

-﻿# Queue.RabbitMQ
+﻿# SimpleQueue.RabbitMQ

-`Queue.RabbitMQ` is a RabbitMQ message queue implementation designed for .NET applications.
+`SimpleQueue.RabbitMQ` is a RabbitMQ message queue implementation designed for .NET applications.
 It provides a robust and scalable mechanism for sending, receiving, and processing messages using RabbitMQ as the message broker.

 ## Features